 Passiflora caerulea, Purple Granadilla - Paraguay National Flower, A NON-HARDY perennial vine species native to Brazil, Paraguay, & northern Argentina, The passion fruit is round to oval, dark purple at maturity (smaller than a lemon), with a soft to firm, juicy interior filled with seed.
 The fruit is both eaten & juiced & is often added to other fruit juices to enhance the aroma & flavour.
-The very fragrant flower of the passion fruit is the national flower of Paraguay & are abundant from May to Oct..
-It’s a self-clinging climbing plant that will grow up to 3m each year but die back to root level in winter.
-To winterize your plant, spread a layer of compost 2 ins thick over the root system to protect it from the cold during the winter months., Seed Count Approx - 24 avg SOWING - First soak seed overnight for 12 hours.
+The very fragrant flower of the passion fruit is the national flower of Paraguay & is abundant from May to Oct..
+It’s a self clinging climbing plant which will grow up to 3m each year but die back to root level in winter.
+To winterize your plant, spread a layer of compost 2 ins thick over the root system to protect it from the cold during the winter months., Seed Count Approx - 15 avg SOWING - First soak seed over night for 12 hours.
 Sow the seed just below the surface& water it to keep the soil moist.
-Water regularly keeping it moist, but do not saturate it.
+Water regularly keeps it moist, but do not saturate it.
 Keep the container in a warm place until it sprouts.
 Some seeds germinate within two to three weeks & some can take up to 4 months to sprout, so be patient.
 When the seedling is roughly 4 ins high, re-pot in a larger pot 6-8 in dia & provide climbing support.
 Sunny Spot.